Can I get free legal advice from County Counsel?

 I am the victim of a crime, who should I notify?

 If you need an immediate response and are outside the city limits, contact the Nevada County Sheriff’s Office.
-You may also check Legal Resources for the District Attorney.
+You may also contact the Nevada City Police Department, Grass Valley Police Department, or the Truckee Police Department.
+Additionally, you can check Legal Resources for the District Attorney.